Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - **Metasploit** - The commands are not case sensitive

+ - **Auxiliary modules**: Used for information gathering, enumeration, and port scanning.
+Can also be used for things like connecting to SQL databases and performing man-in-the-middle attacks.

+  - **Exploit modules**: Generally used to deliver exploit code to a target system.

+  - **Post modules**: Offers post-exploitation tools such as the ability to extract password hashes and access tokens.
+Provides modules for taking a screenshot, key-logging, and downloading files.
+You'll explore these during the next class.

+  - **Payload modules**: Used to create malicious payloads to use with an exploit.
+If possible, the aim is to upload a copy of Meterpreter, which is the default payload of Metasploit.

 You can search by the name of the modules for example after metasploit is loaded (with `search java`, search `shellshock`)